eam-hub/dynamic-website-on-aws/README.md

 * Downloaded application code from Amazon S3
 * Retrieved database credentials from AWS Secrets Manager
-* Installed required dependencies
-* Configured the application environment

 ## Load Balancing

 An Application Load Balancer was deployed across both public subnets.

-A Target Group was created and configured with the web server instances.
-The ALB distributed incoming traffic across healthy targets and terminated HTTPS connections using the ACM certificate.
+First, a Target Group was created and configured with the web server instances.
+Then the ALB was created.
+The ALB distributed incoming traffic across healthy targets

 ## DNS Configuration